Active Sensemaking

 All Associates and staff of the ActiveSensemaking.com are accountable to conform to this policy and to enforce it in all their interactions.

 All human beings live and breathe, and are born and die within an intricate, interlocking, and multi-faceted web of human systems.
 Families, friends, enemies, tribes, formal and informal associations, nations, organizations of diverse kinds, suppliers of goods and services, customers and clients—the list goes on and on and the possible combinations are, quite literally, infinite.
 Each and all of these relationships have its own layers—networks within networks, systems within systems.
 Our human system on the earth is, in fact, a vast complex adaptive system.
 Then add to the mix the complexity that human beings bring through their individual and collective agency and identities.
 Each person plays their various roles as ‘wholes’ and ‘parts’ within that web of relationships and systems.
-This kind of system is called a complex adaptive system or VUCA (Volatile, Uncertain, Complex, Ambiguous) situation.
+Human systems can be understood as complex adaptive systems (CAS), and the environments they operate in are often described as VUCA (volatile, uncertain, complex, ambiguous).
+Active sensemaking emerged as a way to learn in those conditions when cause‑and‑effect is hard to determine—even in hindsight.

 Many (perhaps most) human system problems and challenges are complex, especially in this generation when globalization and technology speed up and complexify local and regional dynamics.
 Organizations, researchers, governments, and individuals are recognizing that so many problems are much more complicated than previously recognized.
 This has led to new sciences, disciplines, and practices focused on complexity and how to help organizations and communities thrive in complexity.

-“Active Sensemaking” is one method and practice that was developed in the last decade to help with this.
+“Active Sensemaking” is one method and practice that has been developed and refined over recent years through practice in complex human systems.

 Background on Active Sensemaking